 Some opt to try a carnivore diet as a short-term solution to jumpstart weight loss, break through a fat-loss plateau, or to pinpoint the source of an allergy or other health issues.

-However, others do choose to live a zero-carb lifestyle long-term because it may prove helpful to those suffering from certain disorders that require a form of dietary elimination to avoid adverse effects.
+Others choose to live a zero-carb lifestyle long-term because it may prove helpful to those suffering from certain disorders that require a form of dietary elimination to avoid adverse effects.

 Eating an exclusive meat diet may be unrealistic for many people long-term, but there are people in the zero-carb community who have successfully maintained the lifestyle for more than a decade.